Legazpi, Albay: Agriculture

-Agriculture remains a foundation of Legazpi's economy.
-The city and surrounding areas produce coconut, pili nuts, abaca fiber, rice, corn, and various root crops.
-Coconut farming is significant – Legazpi hosts the Legaspi Oil Company, a major coconut oil mill established in 1967 that can process 100,000 metric tons of copra annually.
-Coconut products such as crude coconut oil and copra meal are among Legazpi's top exports.
+Agriculture is a foundation of Legazpi's economy with the city and surrounding areas producing coconut, pili nuts (canarium ovatum) abaca fiber ("Manila hemp"), rice, corn, and various root crops as well as banana, jackfruit, and vegetables.
+Legazpi hosts the Legaspi Oil Company, a major coconut oil mill established in 1967 that can process 100,000 metric tons of copra annually, putting coconut products such as crude coconut oil and copra meal among Legazpi's top exports.
+Abaca fiber from Legazpi is used in traditional woven textiles called pinukpok, and local cooperatives in Barangay Banquerohan participate in abaca processing to add value to this export crop.
 Bicol is also the Philippines' leading source of pili nuts, accounting for 90% of national production.
-Legazpi has a long heritage in pili processing: in 1936 a Spanish entrepreneur, Don Antonio Regidor, pioneered the pili confectionery industry by founding the Central Pili Nut Candy factory in the city.
-This family-run enterprise (now known as Albay Pili Nut Candy) has operated in Legazpi for over 85 years and was handed down to Regidor's granddaughter in 2023, exemplifying the city's role in developing pili nut products.